Understanding Deviated Septum: Causes, Symptoms, and Treatment Options

 - People can also be born with a deviated septum, which means that it occurs during fetal development.

-A deviated septum impacts the airflow in the nose and can actually block airflow in the obstructed nostril.
+A deviated septum impacts the nose’s airflow and can block airflow in the obstructed nostril.
 This can cause various symptoms related to nasal airflow and breathing difficulties, including:

 - Skin in the nose becomes dry and cracked, causing frequent nosebleeds